terryinfcco/class_notes/docs/WebDevelopment/Bootstrap/bootstrap5.md

 ### Typography

-- Bootstrap has default styles that you get as soon as you include the css and javascript links
+- Bootstrap has default styles that you get as soon as you include the css and javascript links.
+These override the browser's built in defaults.
 - The bootstrap classes that you apply to elements override these defaults.
 - For h1 through h6 can do display classes `<h1 class="display-1">display 1 heading</h1>` - Bigger, non bold font compared to standard h1 .. h6
 - These can be applied to any element, so you can have a paragraph with a display-1 class and get a really big paragraph